What causes sciatica?

 - injections of corticosteroids to relieve pain and inflammation

-- regular, gentle exercise like walking and stretching
+- Physical therapy and exercises like walking and stretching

-In a few cases, surgical treatment may be necessary relieve pain.
-The most common surgery used to treat persistent sciatica is removal of the herniated portion of the disc to relieve pressure on the nerves.
+In a few cases, surgical treatment may be necessary to relieve the nerve pain.
+The most common surgery used to treat persistent pain is removal of the herniated portion of the relevant disc to relieve pressure on the nerves.

 Three Tips to Prevent Sciatica from Recurring